|Oh, to be spring birding on the glorious Yellow Sea islands again...|

 As I shakily headed out for my birding circuit the next morning, Big Boy came down and gave me a big bear-hug in front of some of the other townsfolk.
 After that, I was a made guy on the island.
 Instead of glaring at me suspiciously from doorways, folks would run out and offer me coffee and snacks.
 That's the power of the Tree.

-Being kidnapped by a Korean gangster was a bit stressful at first, but not quite as stressful as the time I was accused of espionage on an island within sight of North Korea.
+Being kidnapped by a Korean fellow was a bit stressful at first, but not quite as stressful as the time I was accused of espionage on an island within sight of North Korea.
 Twice.
 Incidents like these are what I'll miss about birding in Korea.